 The programs of BTCC reflect its mission – “Building the Community.”
-In addressing the needs of residents in the communities served by BTCC, the impact of the pandemic has been front and center.
+In addressing the needs of residents in the communities served by BTCC, the pandemic’s impact has been front and center.

-Think of the senior who often had regular visits from grandchildren, looked forward to weekly visits to her local senior community center and eagerly anticipated an annual family reunion, but due to the continuing pandemic and its critical impacts, still experiences isolation and restricted activities.
-Can you imagine how that senior would feel when she learned how to send emails, seek information on the internet and participate in Zoom calls with family?
-What would it mean to that senior to be given seeds to grow herbs in her kitchen as a new hobby?
+Think of the senior who often had regular visits from grandchildren, looked forward to weekly visits to her local senior community center, and eagerly anticipated an annual family reunion, but due to the continuing pandemic and its critical impacts, still experiences isolation and restricted activities.
+Can you imagine how that senior would feel when she learned how to send emails, seek information on the internet, and participate in Zoom calls with family?
+What would it mean for that senior to get seeds to grow herbs in her kitchen as a new hobby?

-Imagine a resident of Homewood who wants to do the right thing during the pandemic but is scared that he will be a guinea pig for government experiments (he thinks of the Tuskegee Experiment).
-What would it mean for that neighbor to hear from African American physicians about Covid and its prevention and treatment?
+Imagine a Homewood resident who wants to do the right thing during the pandemic but is afraid he will be a guinea pig in government experiments (he thinks of the Tuskegee Experiment).
+What would it mean for that neighbor to hear from African American physicians about COVID and its prevention and treatment?

 Monthly BTC Food Pantry